-So, you have chosen a niche, set-up your blog and ready to put the final touches on your site before you go live and spread your message to the world.
+So, you have chosen a niche, set-up your blog or website and ready to put the final touches on your site before you go live and spread your message to the world.

 One of the final touches is designing a blog logo.

 Every blog and website needs a logo.
 Of course, you could use logo text feature on WordPress to add the name of your blog to the header, but that would not be putting your best foot forward.

 If you have gone to all the trouble of selecting and setting up a theme for your site, you should adorn it with a cool logo.